Our grants can help voluntary, community, arts, sports and youth groups provide projects for the benefit of local people.

 If you don't complete the forms fully or you fail to provide additional information, we will not consider your application for a grant.

-The Cabinet member for community and concessions will consider the application and accounts with officers and recommend to the Cabinet if you should get a grant and if so, how much it should be.
+The Cabinet member for Corporate and Democratic Services will consider the application and accounts with officers and recommend to the Cabinet if you should get a grant and if so, how much it should be.

 If your application is successful